msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = The generated Multibanco reference does not contain the order number.
 How do I know which order was paid? =

 IfthenPay will send you an email each time a reference is paid, but the reference does not contain the order number.
 By design, our plugin does not include the order number in the reference due to the way WooCommerce/WordPress set orders/posts IDs.
 Anyway, you do not need the order number in the reference, because our plugin uses a callback mechanism.
 IfthenPay automatically notifies WooCommerce when a specific Multibanco reference is used for payment.
 The order is linked to the reference in the database and, also automatically, will be set as paid.
 If you still need to know to which order a reference is linked to, use the search box in the WooCommerce Orders administration screen.

 = Can I test the callback call to simulate a payment and foresee what happens when a real payment is made by a customer? =

 Yes, you can.
 Edit your wp-config.php file and set WP_DEBUG to true.
 Then, place a test order in the frontend using Multibanco, MB WAY or PayShop.
 Go to the order edit screen and click the “Simulate callback payment” button.

+= How to issue an MB WAY or Credit or debit card refund within WooCommerce? =

+Just like in any other WooCommerce payment gateway that supports refunds.
+Check out the instructions carefully [here (Automatic refunds, step 4)](https://woocommerce.com/document/woocommerce-refunds/) and [here (WooCommerce specific instructions)](https://helpdesk.ifthenpay.com/pt-PT/support/solutions/articles/79000130517-devoluc%C3%B5es-de-pagamentos-aos-ordenantes).

 = Can I use this plugin / IfthenPay service on more than one website? =